JadenWangTAMU/Summer-2024-Database-Systems/README.md

 #### Read
 Users have the ability to read all attributes of other users so long as they are logged in as an admin.
 Patron users may only view their own yser info.
 #### Update
 To update a users info, when changing their email, the same constraints occur where the new email cannot belong to an existing user.
 Admin users may update any users info.
 Patrons may only change their own.
-Patrons may not change their own role to Admin
+Patrons may not change their own role to Admin.
 #### Delete
 Deleting users is restricted to ensure refferential integrity.
 If a user is included in transaction, or art_piece entities, those entities must be deleted before the application will allow for that user to be deleted.
 Admins may delete any user given this constriant, Patrons may only delete their own account.